Orthogonal-Research-Lab/Cybernetics-and-Systems/README.md

-## Epistemological Directory for Cybernetics and Systems
+## Epistemological Directory (ED) for Cybernetics and Systems
-Updated January 2022
+Updated January 2022.
+Check out our other EDs [here](https://github.com/Orthogonal-Research-Lab/Epistemological-Directories)